 Connecticut Sports Betting FAQs

-Connecticut will likely have a wide variety of sports and events for players to wager on.
+Connecticut has a wide variety of sports and events for players to wager on.
 These include staple professional US sports leagues, such as the NFL, NHL, NBA and WNBA, MLB, and more.
-College sports betting will also be available, although possibly not on in-state teams.
+College sports betting is also available, although not on in-state teams.
 Connecticut was already home to over a dozen pari-mutuel horse racing and greyhound racing across a variety of locations within the state.
 You can also bet on horse racing legally online while in Connecticut.

 - Connecticut Lottery, where individuals can learn more about gambling regulation within their state

 - Connecticut Mirror, a newspaper with regular sports betting news